 We may not always see meaning in a specific tragedy, and it may even be difficult for us to put our eyes on God and experience hope.
 We can come to Him with these honest emotions, as the Psalms so beautifully demonstrate.
 We can also turn to the Bible to be reminded of the truth of God’s character and nature (Hebrews 12:1–2; 2 Timothy 3:16–17).
 The family of Christ is crucial in helping us through tragedy as well; so invite community to share your burdens (Romans 12:15; Galatians 6:1–10; 1 Thessalonians 5:14; Hebrews 10:19–25; James 5:13–20).

-Tragic events remind us not only that we live in an imperfect and fallen world, but that there is a God who loves us and offers something better than the world has to offer.
+Tragic events remind us not only that we live in an imperfect and fallen world, but that there is a good God who is in control and loves us and offers something better than the world has to offer.
 He offers eternal life in a perfect environment where there will be no more tears, no more pain, and no more sorrow (Revelation 21:4).
-Death will be vanquished (Revelation 20:6, 14).
-The best thing about heaven is the presence of our Lord and Savior (1 John 3:2).
-We will be face to face with the Lamb of God who loved us and sacrificed Himself so that all who believe in Him will enjoy His presence in heaven for eternity (Revelation 21:3).
+He offers true satisfaction that lasts for eternity and impacts everything we go through.
+Seeing the brokenness of this world shows us that this is not how the world was meant to be.
+God is good, and what He made was good.
+But following our own way, sin, brings death and devastation.
+Still, death will be vanquished one day (Revelation 20:6, 14).
+One day, we will be face to face with the Lamb of God who loved us and sacrificed Himself so that all who believe in Him will enjoy His presence in heaven for eternity (Revelation 21:3).
+Until that day, we look to our good God to make sense of tragedy, knowing that He also grieves and is right there with us.
+The brokenness of this world must lead us to God who alone is good, and who is bigger and stronger than the darkness.
+He is the only One who can redeem, restore, and bring lasting hope even in the midst of tragedy.